-Join Terri Wagner for an in-depth discussion in this video Discussing the elicitation process, part of Developing Project Requirements.
+Join Terri Wagner for an in-depth discussion in this video Discussing the elicitation process, part of Project Management Foundations: Requirements.

 - The Elicitation Process is done at both the business…and user level.…Elicitation is a human based activity…which means it's open to errors and misunderstanding…as well as forgetfulness.…If the elicitor doesn't have a well thought out…and documented plan in advance…it can be easy to miss important details.…Four things to consider here are:…Determine requirements sources,…we'll explore some to consider in a bit.…Decide how to gather information, and from whom.…